 § 79-11-504.
-Authority of Secretary of State to promulgate rules and regulations.
+Rulemaking.

 The Secretary of State shall have the authority to:

 (a) Promulgate rules of procedure and regulations necessary for the administration of Sections 79-11-501 through 79-11-529, Mississippi Code of 1972, subject to the provisions of the Mississippi Administrative Procedures Law.